DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * There is a `wssec_error` variable that gets set when the validation check fails.
   It will give you some additional information about the validation failure.

-* For specifying which elements must be checked for signature, there is no way to define a prefix in the policy configuration.
+* For specifying which elements must be checked for signature in the `required-signed-elements` property, there is no way to define a prefix in the policy configuration.
 Instead you must select a prefix from the set of available prefixes, which depends on those prefixes delared in the document root, as well as a set of predefined prefixes.
-These
-  are:
+These are:

   | prefix     | namespace |
   | ---------- | --------- |